tudragon154203/VMware-FB-Via-auto-login/README.md

 + _create_sessions(vmx_paths): from list of .vmx files, create VMLogSession instances and put them in a list.
 Return list of VMLogSession

-d> VMAppService: create VMApp instances in a predefined schedule
+d> VMAppService: create VMApp instances in a predefined schedule Deprecated, using cronjob of linux

+e> VMMonitor: monitoring VMs.
+No attribute. static method: get_running_vmx_paths(), return paths of running .vmx files using "vmrun list" command in a subprocesss public method: is_runnung(VirtualMachine), check if this virtual machine is running